Maleesh/snapraid-runner/README.md

 * Can create a size-limited rotated logfile.
 * Can send notification emails after each run or only for failures.
 * Can run `scrub` after `sync`
+* Can force sync despite delete threshold

 ## Changelog
 ### Unreleased
 * Add support for running `snapraid touch` (by ShoGinn, PR-11)
 * Add SMTP TLS support
+* Forked by Maleesh

 ### v0.3 (20 Jul 2017)
 * Limit size of sent emails